Repairs - service standards

 All maintenance is prioritised depending on its urgency.
 Our response times are outlined below.

-Investigate, make safe, repair if possible or appoint specialist contractors within five hours, includes:
+Attend within four hours, make safe, repair if possible or appoint specialist contractors, includes:

-Investigate, make safe, repair if possible or appoint specialist contractors, within 24 hours, includes:
+Attend within eight hours, make safe, repair if possible or appoint specialist contractors, within eight hours, includes:

 Gas and electrical safety

 The University ensures that current certificate/documentation are held which provide evidence that: